nobooli/POLton/docs/src/trivia-streams.md

 Nothing on her official introduction and bio says about her being a hardcore gamer, so it's a huge surprise to people coming in to see her stream for the first time that she's the kind of gamer who repeatedly plays the same game without getting burnt out.

-She always watched her sister play video games when they were little so she herself also began to love video games herself.
+She always watched her sister play video games when they were little, so she also began to love video games herself.
 The first game her sister recommended her to play is Fatal Frame.

 At the time it took her *two years* to beat the game (she said she only really played it during her days off), but when she played it for the second time with Debidebi Debiru in a collab stream, it only took them 2 days.